system76/docs/content/wireless.md

 ## Router and Access Point Recommendations

-Make sure your access point is configured for stability and compatibility.
+- Make sure your access point is configured for stability and compatibility.

-Use 2.4 GHz channels 1, 6, or 11 to minimize overlap.
+- Use 2.4 GHz channels 1, 6, or 11 to minimize overlap.

-Set the channel width to 20 MHz for crowded networks.
+- Set the channel width to 20 MHz for crowded networks.

-For 5 GHz, use an explicit channel instead of “Auto” when troubleshooting.
+- For 5 GHz, use an explicit channel instead of “Auto” when troubleshooting.

-Use mixed mode (b/g/n/ax) if devices vary by generation.
+- Use mixed mode (b/g/n/ax) if devices vary by generation.

-If a single device struggles, temporarily set your router to a common mode and test.
+- If a single device struggles, temporarily set your router to a widely supported mode (such as **802.11n-only**) and test connectivity.

-Avoid complex access point features such as
+- Avoid complex access point features such as:

-Band steering
+    - Band steering

-Aggressive airtime fairness
+    - Aggressive airtime fairness

-Deep MAC filtering
+    - Deep MAC filtering

-Ensure your device’s MAC address isn’t being filtered
+Ensure your device’s MAC address isn’t being filtered.

 Check with